 Massachusetts: Hickory horned devil

 This is the kind of repugnant mug you can’t un-see.
 The devil is the green, orange, and black caterpillar stage of the royal walnut/regal moth.
 But its looks are “an elaborate ruse.”
 The horns don’t even sting.
 Devils are also easily handled by humans.
 They molt five times becoming bright green on the fifth round.
 Before pupation, a larva expels its guts and changes color to turquoise before heading underground.
 When they emerge as moths, they have severely reduced mouths so they do not feed and can only live for about a week.
-Watch out for these 15 innocent-looking animals whose bite is worse than their bark.
+Watch out for these 15 innocent-looking animals that are surprisingly dangerous.

 Michigan: Snapping turtles

 Don’t go insulting the largest turtles in North America because the snapping turtle will clap back.
 Equipped not only with a ferocious albeit toothless mouth, they have a growth on the tip of their tongues that looks like a wiggly worm reports the University of Michigan’s Bio Kids website.
 While buried in the mud or hidden by vegetation, turtles use the “worm” to lure fish into their jaws and eventually bellies.
 Some scientists believe they have developed such an aggressive personality because unlike most of their relatives, they cannot retract their limbs or head into their shells for protection.
 The curmudgeonly turtles are solitary with social interactions limited to fighting with other males.
 To pick up a mate, turtles face each other and communicate with leg movements.

 Minnesota: Grey tree frog